The Devor lab

 ABOUT ME

-Prof. Devor has contributed considerably to the understanding of the neurobiological basis of neuropathic pain.
-More recently he has also investigated mechanisms involved loss of consciousness and pain-free surgery.
-His laboratory has published extensively in the pain field, with work of a notably integrative nature involving neurophysiology, computer simulations, neuroanatomy (light and electron microscopy), genetics, and behavioral models.
-He is author of over 300 publications in the field of pain science. >20,000 career citations, h-index 73, i10 index 193.
+Throughout my scientific career I have contributed to the understanding of the neurobiological basis of chronic pain.
+My early focus was on neuropathic pain including ectopic hyper-excitability in primary afferent axons and cell somata in the peripheral nervous (PNS) and associated changes in the spinal cord.
+More recently, I have turned also to investigation of CNS mechanisms involved anesthetic loss-of-consciousness as the basis of pain-free surgery.
+My laboratory has published extensively in the pain field, PNS and CNS, with work of a notably integrative nature involving neurophysiology, computer simulations, neuroanatomy (light and electron microscopy), genetics, and behavioral models.

 -

-Identified a critical period for regeneration of severed axons in the olfactory cortex and patterns of neuroplastic axonal reoganization.
+Identification of a critical period for regeneration of severed axons in the olfactory cortex and related patterns of neuroplastic axonal reorganization.

 -

-Among the first research on collateral sprouting in the skin following nerve injury (rats & humans).
+Among the first research on collateral sprouting in the skin following nerve injury as a mechanisms of recovery of sensory function, in rats and human patients.

 -

-Discovery of neuroplastic reorganization of somatosensory maps in the spinal dorsal horn and cortex following peripheral nerve injury.
-This work was subsequently extended by others to primates and humans.
+Discovery of neuroplastic reorganization of somatosensory maps in the spinal dorsal horn and cortex following peripheral nerve injury in rodents and cats.
+Findings later extended by others to primates and humans.

 -

-Established ectopic discharge in nerve end neuromas as a fundamental factor in neuropathic pain.
+Research on ectopic discharge in nerve-end neuromas as a fundamental factor in neuropathic pain.

 -